JenniferVonT/DataVisualizer/testReport.md

 ## Chart Tests

+error message for data validity = `#isDataPointsValid: One or more datapoint value(s) is not the correct type, it should be a number.`

 ### `setColorTheme(str)` Automatic Tests

 error message for color = `setColorTheme: That color theme does not exist, choose: blue, green, red or yellow`